 The private sector plays a crucial role in putting in place policies and systems in order to identify exploitative practices in their operations and supply chains, especially in high-risk sectors such as fishing.
 Governments such as Norway, the Netherlands, France, Italy and Germany have enacted human rights due diligence legislation, and countries such as Germany, Australia, India, the UK and USA have enacted supply chain transparency legislation to increase private sector responsibility in the identification of victims, and more broadly, the eradication of modern slavery in their supply chains.
 The introduction of these legislative frameworks and a greater emphasis on corporate responsibility, presents a valuable opportunity for enhancing victim identification and protection services.

 The private sector is an importance first responder in the prevention and identification of victims, and greater corporate and social responsibility practices serve to enhance victim identification efforts.
-For example, as part of the Consultation, discussion groups identified that harter airlines, which receive an increasing number of orders for flights to destination countries for cyberscamming, could act as first responders and help identify and refer potential victims of trafficking.
+For example, as part of the Consultation, discussion groups identified that charter airlines, which receive an increasing number of orders for flights to destination countries for cyberscamming, could act as first responders and help identify and refer potential victims of trafficking.
 Therefore, while there are certainly promising practices which have emerged out of the concept of corporate responsibility, there is scope for expanding the role of the private sector in the identification of potential victims.

 5.1.5 TACKLING EMERGING CHALLENGES – TIP ON THE INTERNET